-- HIPAA Certification is the process to obtain or be awarded a document or designation to attest a person has completed an educational course.
+- HIPAA Certification is the process to obtain or be awarded a document or designation to attest that a person has completed an educational course.

-Nevertheless. there are many businesses and websites which offer HIPAA Certification.
+Nevertheless, there are many businesses and websites which offer HIPAA Certification.
 This “certification” has been designed by private companies that include training and testing, but has not been officially approved by the federal government.
 Once successfully completed with a passing grade, certification is granted by these companies.

 HIPAA compliance, on the other hand, cannot be achieved by means of taking and passing an exam.
 HIPAA compliant companies (known as covered entities, as well as their business associates) are required to perform a periodic evaluation – technical and non-technical – to establish that security policies and procedures meet HIPAA requirements.
 (Note: If you’re just beginning the process, HIPAA Vault has a helpful checklist you can use for assessment).